-- Itching is an allergic reaction to the louse’s saliva.
-Most people, around 60%, are not allergic and do not get the itching that is usually associated with having head lice.
+Itching is an allergic reaction to the louse’s saliva.
+But most people, around 60%, are not allergic and do not get the itching that is usually associated with having head lice.